vincentarelbundock/violets/README.md

-# Roses are red
 # Violets are BLUE

+> Roses are red
+> Violets are BLUE
-# Why use Logit
+> Why use Logit
-# When OLS will do
+> When OLS will do

 `violets` is a package for `R` which re-estimates fancy statistical models using simple OLS.